 1. What is a “Corneal Ulcer”?

-Corneal ulcer is a corneal epithelial defect with underlying inflammation due to infection by bacteria, fungi, viruses, acanthamoeba etc. Corneal ulceration is a serious condition, and with inadequate or no treatment, loss of vision and blindness may occur.
+A corneal ulcer is a corneal epithelial defect with underlying inflammation due to infection by bacteria, fungi, viruses, acanthamoeba, etc. Corneal ulceration is a serious condition, and with inadequate or no treatment, loss of vision and blindness may occur.

 2. What are the symptoms of corneal ulcer?

 Pain, watering, itching, redness, pus-like discharge, sensitivity to light are the main symptoms of corneal ulcer.

 3. Why do I have so much of pain due to my Corneal ulcer?

 Corneal ulcers are extremely painful due to nerve exposure.
 Immediately after corneal scraping (test for diagnosing the organism causing ulcer), pain may increase, for which you have to take pain-killer tablets.
 Pain is mostly severe at night.
 As the ulcer starts healing, pain watering and redness tends to reduce

 4. What are the common microorganisms causing corneal ulcer?

 Common micro-organisms causing infective corneal ulcer are bacteria, fungi, viruses and protozoa.
 It is very important to diagnose which organism has caused corneal ulcer, so that medications specific to that particular organism can be prescribed.
 Diagnosis is commonly done by corneal scraping.
 The scraped material is kept over slide, stained and viewed under microscope.
 Scraped material should also be sent for culture to microbiologist.